microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ## 5. Update the view

-In this simple multi-user app, we are going to build a button that, when pressed, shows the current time stamp.
+In this simple multi-user app, we are going to build a button that, when pressed, shows the current timestamp.
 We will store that timestamp in Fluid.
 This allows co-authors to automatically see the most recent timestamp at which any author pressed the button.

 To make sure we don't render the app too soon, we return a blank `<div />` until the `dataObject` is defined.
 Once that's done, we'll render a button that sets the `time` key in our `KeyValueDataObject` to the current timestamp.
 Anytime this button is pressed, every user will see the latest value stored in the `time` key of `data`.